gjenset/bigdata/README.md

 * On the landing page, click "Run a query in BigQuery"
 * You can now see the BigQuery web console
 * In the centre of the page, click "Compose a new query"
+* To see the Covid-19 data: type “covid-19” in the explorer search bar
+  - You should then see “covid-19-dimensions-ai” (click the pin icon to keep it handy)

 # Full documentation